 The user might choose to view Flow 3 as the main picture, and to view Flow 7 as a PIP, both in the Digital AV Player (#1).
-This doesn't involve any change to the AV Streams, just to the AV Player:
+This does not involve any change to the AV Streams, just to the AV Player:

-''' .AVPlayers.AVPlayer.1.

-MainStream = .AVStreams.AVStream.1

-PIPStreams = .AVStreams.AVStream.2 '''
+.AVPlayers.AVPlayer.1.
+MainStream = .AVStreams.AVStream.1 PIPStreams = .AVStreams.AVStream.2 named the CDS System.
+The CDS data model of this document may apply to the DVB CDS system, but is not limited to it.